PharmD application process

 The Process to Determine Advanced Standing

 Following the Admissions Committee decision, should the student be accepted, the Deans' Office will develop an academic plan for the student's progression into the PharmD program.
-The Deans' Office will consider the potential of and determine advanced standing based on previous coursework.
-The Deans' Office will consult corresponding CUWSOP course coordinator(s) and/or request additional information and/or documentation from the student regarding their previous coursework (e.g. syllabi) in formulating this plan.
+The accepted student must submit syllabi (electronically preferred) for any courses that they wish to have considered for transfer (advanced standing) credit to the Dean’s Office.
+The Deans' Office will consult corresponding Concordia School of Pharmacy course coordinator(s) and/or request additional information and/or documentation from the student regarding their previous coursework (e.g. syllabi) in formulating this plan.

-• A majority of the coursework for the CUWSOP PharmD degree must be completed at CUW.
-In other words, less than half of the 148 credits required to receive the PharmD degree may be transferred in, but a transfer student must complete at least 75 credits while enrolled at CUWSOP in the Doctor of Pharmacy program.
+- A majority of the coursework for the Concordia University PharmD degree must be completed at Concordia University Wisconsin.
+In other words, less than half of the 148 credits required to receive the PharmD degree may be transferred in, but a transfer student must complete at least 75 credits while enrolled at Concordia University Wisconsin in the Doctor of Pharmacy program.

 All academic plans for admitted students with advanced standing will be submitted by the Deans' Office to the Curriculum Committee for approval prior to the plan being finalized and communicated to the student by the Deans' Office.